ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 There, in a space deliberately blocked off with brick walls on three sides, was a makeshift "base" with a woven paper mat, plastic bags used for trash, stacked newspapers, rain umbrellas, and raincoats.

-What was most notable was the neat stack of magazines and books with titles about UFOs, aliens, the Loch Ness monster, and the Yeren of Shennongjia, as well as various editions of "Unsolved Mysteries of the World".
+What was most notable was the neat stack of magazines and books with titles about UFOs, aliens, the Loch Ness monster, and wildmen of Shennongjia, as well as various editions of "Unsolved Mysteries of the World".

 In this unnoticed corner of the campus, Ji Chunzao had built a small, temporary "secret base" that belonged to her alone.